 You can edit Picture Styles, and create and save original Picture Style files.
 This software is aimed at advanced users who are experienced in processing images.

 An Internet connection is necessary to install the software below.

 Insert the EOS DIGITAL Solution Disk into your Internet-connected computer.
-Click [Easy installation] ([Install] on a Macintosh), and the software will be installed automatically.

 ImageBrowser EX